lexifh/dailyplannerlocal/README.md

+# Daily Planner

+This small daily planner is a sample and a training for my React programming skills.
+It's just a first version to learn about using React with hooks.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.